About

 • Title

-• Short description (<150 characters) for web production
+• Short description less than 150 characters (not words) for web production

-• All figures and tables must have a caption.
+• All figures and tables must have a caption and must be cited in the main text.

 • When referring to unpublished data, authors must cite the source in one of the following ways: